bjin01/salt-sap-patching/srv/salt/sumapatch.md

 * writes logs to specified log files
 * hand over scheduled job IDs to [jobchecking](../../jobchecker/jobchecker.md) for job status monitoring
 * no_patch - grains key to be used as exceptional system lock to not patch it within groups
 * Use encrypted SUMA API login password in configuration file
+* reboot function - schedule reboot jobs via SUSE Manager API.
+* Verify if system really require reboot
+* If system already has pending reboot jobs then no further reboot jobs will be created.

 Here is a sample salt orchestrator sls file (salt://orch/test1.sls) to use sumapatch module:
 <details><summary>test1.sls</summary>